-The construction phase refers to the actual construction of any type of development on the property, and includes all earthworks and bulk services construction (road, pipelines, slipways etc.).
-Any construction activities must have the relevant approvals in place before they may commence.
-This EMPr may be incorporated into any relevant applications (municipal building plans, DAFF or Environmental Authorisation), but where site specific management actions are required, these must be developed.
+The construction phase refers to the actual construction of any type of development on the property, and includes vegetation removal, all earthworks, bulk services construction (road, pipelines, slipways etc.) and structural construction i.e. houses.
+All construction activities must have the relevant approvals in place before they may commence.